ubports/click/doc/manpage.rst

 Options:

 -a ARCH, --architecture ARCH            Set the target architecture.
+-f FRAMEWORK, --framework FRAMEWORK     Set the target framework (default:
+                                        ubuntu-sdk-13.10).
+-s SERIES, --series SERIES              Set the target series for
+                                        newly-created chroots (default: a
+                                        series appropriate for the
+                                        framework).

 Subcommands: